 - or have another health condition as listed in the 'high risk' group

 In which case you will be classified as highest risk.

-If you are taking any of the medicines listed below, and if you do not fall into the highest and moderate risk categories above, your risk is the same as the general population and you should follow the government's advice on staying at home.
+If you are taking any of the medicines listed below, and if you do not fall into the highest and moderate risk categories above your risk is the same as the general population and you should follow the government's advice on staying alert and social distancing.
 This includes people who do not take any medicines for their Crohn's or Colitis, or stopped taking any of the medicines in the moderate risk column more than three months ago.

 - 5-ASAs (e.g. mesalazine, Sulphasalazine, Olsalazine)

 - Rectal therapies (e.g. steroid or 5-ASA suppositories or enemas)

 - Orally administered topically acting steroids (budesonide or beclometasone)

 - Medicine for bile acid diarrhoea (colestyramine, colesevelam, colestipol)